JoshCork/hound/ClassroomMaterial/JavascriptDesignPatterns/reflections.md

 I'm not sure on the efficiency of what i'm doing as it seems like i'm reading and writing the local storage constantly.

+Also, i have my view calling localStorage directly and i'm not sure if that is the right thing to do or not?
+Am i breaking the paradigm that way?

 Aside from makeing those modifications this exercise wasn't terribly difficult.

 ## 4/20/2015